 The Ambassador Cinema closed on 7th December 1963 with Danny Kaye in “The Man from the Diners Club” and James Darren in “Gidget Goes to Rome”.
 After a short while of closure it was taken over by Star Cinemas and converted into a Star Bingo Club by 1965.

 It re-opened on 8th September 1974 as the Astra Cinema, first playing re-run programmes of double bills.
-In later years it became a cinema club playing uncensored martial arts movies and soft core sex films, finally closing in July 1983.
+By 1978 it became a cinema club playing uncensored martial arts movies and soft core sex films, finally closing in July 1983.